yo-yo-yo-jbo/mbr_analysis/README.md

 nasm -fbin -oboot.img boot.asm
 ```
 You can debug this "bootloader" with appropriate emulators like `qemu` or [Bochs](https://bochs.sourceforge.io/) (my personal favorite) - simply attach the `boot.img` file you assembled to a virtual 1.44Mb Floppy Disk and boot from there.
 You should see our message appearing!

+## Experiment - hooking interrupts
+Interrupts are saved in an `Interupt Vector Table (IVT)` starting at address 0, with each entry having a size of 2 WORDS (so, 4 byttes).
+This means that the entire region of `0x0000 - 0x03FF` is reserved for that table.
+Why does every entry have 2 WORDs?
+Because every entry is a `FAR call`.
+Do you remember I said our memory is segmented?
+Our code doesn't really run from the `ip` register - it runs from `cs:ip`.
+The real address our code runs in is `0x10 * CS + IP`.
+A call that changes both `cs` and `ip` is called a `FAR Call`, and as the name suggests - can be used to start running code in a region far from our own.